cancel

 Input Comments Default

-Location Name Name of the Location
+Location Name Name of the event location.

-Subject Subject of the Event
+Subject Subject of the calendar event.

-Body (HTML) HTML Body of the Event
+Body (HTML) HTML body content of the event.

-Start Timezone Timezone for the Start time of the Event; use the List Supported Timezones action for details on valid aliases/values for this user UTC
+Start Timezone Timezone for the start time of the event.
+Use the List Supported Timezones action for details on valid aliases/values for this user.
+UTC

-End Timezone Timezone for the End time of the Event; use the List Supported Timezones action for details on valid aliases/values for this user UTC
+End Timezone Timezone for the end time of the event.
+Use the List Supported Timezones action for details on valid aliases/values for this user.
+UTC

 Create Event Subscription